-How to use Schematic CAD Drawings for Cable Assemblies: Part 4
+How to use Schematic CAD for Harness Drawings and Cable Assemblies: Part 4

 Doing the cable assembly drawing in a Printed Board layout assembly

 Now that we have created the computer-aided design circuit, it is time to lay them out in our design.
 You will see that placing the part can easily be done in an orderly fashion.
 Initially, how I structured my multi-part circuit, the face of the connector head will be placed first as seen in figure 1 below:

 Figure 1.
 The face of the connector head comes first from the circuit.

 However, as stated before, it is up to the user to decide how to organize and structure their libraries.
 The key thing to note is how do you want to lay them out in the schematic editor and what will work best for the board circuit.

 In my case, the side-view layout drawing, PCB schematic representation, and line item bubble sub- follow in placement.
 After the connector head is laid out as seen in figure 2, we proceed with laying out the rest of the cable drawing schematic page in this fashion.

 Figure 2 Schematic Layout of the connector head component footprint

 The other connector heads are laid out in the same format with the exception that the face will be rotated (which can be done by pressing the spacebar).
 Of course, you may be designing a wiring harness drawing with many different end-points, so appropriately space and rotate the connector head as needed.